-Similarly, functional communicators are more focused on the concrete.
+Functional communicators are more focused on the concrete.
 They’re process-oriented and prefer to be given step-by-step instructions before diving into every aspect of a decision.
 Be prepared to go deep into the details with them and be willing to respond to questions you may not have anticipated.
 They don’t tend to do well when being rushed, so engage them early.

 Intuitive communicators occupy the other end of the detail spectrum.
 They prefer the big picture, the executive summary.
 This can often mean having to answer follow-up questions from them when smaller details become relevant.
 Don’t make big promises, because they generally have a harder time envisioning the details, which may make those promises hard to fulfill.

-Finally, Personal communicators are those who embrace emotion.
+Personal communicators are those who embrace emotion.
 They cultivate relationships and help bond teams together.
-It is often advised that people not get offended by these people asking personal questions, but remember there is always a boundary and you have the right to not engage in situations that make you uncomfortable.
+It is often advised that people not get offended by these people asking personal questions, but remember, there is always a boundary and you have the right to not engage in situations that make you uncomfortable.

-These are differences in the content you present to others.
+There are differences in the content you present to others.
 But there are also variations in the methods you use to present that content.
 If the above communication styles are software, then the following are the hardware.

 Phone communicators prefer…well, the phone.
 They do well in live conversations, but may prefer to pace the room, fiddle with something, or sprawl on the floor while talking—things that are generally frowned upon in face-to-face interactions.
 These are the people who hop onto calls with the camera off.

-Lastly, Text communicators are the ones always asking if a meeting could just be an e-mail instead.
+Text communicators are the ones always asking if a meeting could just be an e-mail instead.
 Unlike face-to-face or phone communicators, they don’t thrive when asked to respond immediately.
 They prefer to take their time and consider their words before replying.

 This gets to the heart of the issue when it comes to workplace—or any—communication: you have to understand the specific individual(s) you’re talking to.